matttrent/matttrent.com/src/reading.md

 ## Recently finished

+- __Timothy C. Urdan,__ [Statistics in Plain English](http://amzn.to/2oztSqn).
+This is the intro frequentist statistics book I've been looking for.
+There's dozens of books that cover the basic curriculum, but the majority either assume move too slowly for me or assume too much background.
+This one hit the sweet spot.
+- __William Manchester,__ [The Last Lion: Winston Spencer Churchill: Alone, 1932-1940](http://amzn.to/2p3AqiF).
+2nd in a Winston Churchill biography trilogy.
+My main takeaway was a greater understanding of the run-up to WWII.
+- __Oliver Sacks,__ [Gratitude](http://amzn.to/2miuyR1).
+Oliver Sacks looks back on his life and contemplates old age.
+A short, endearing reminder of where one's priorities should be.
+This one will be reread many times.
+- __David Diez,__ Christopher Barr & Mine Çetinkaya-Rundel, [OpenIntro Statistics](http://amzn.to/2iGIoek).
+Intro stats book.
+Moved too slowly, and hand-waved away too many details for me.
+If you want to understand this subject matter, I recommend [Statistics in Plain English](http://amzn.to/2oztSqn) instead.
 - __Frank Herbert,__ [Dune](http://amzn.to/2lbslC9).
 Never fear, I've read it before; I'll read it again.
 The hardcover edition was too good to pass up.
 - __Jon Gertner,__ [The Idea Factory: Bell Labs](http://amzn.to/2mxeGGn).
 The story of one of the greatest sources of technological innovation in American history.
 Lots of insight into the creation of new techologies and analysis of modern innovation.
 - __Wade Davis,__ [The Wayfinders: Why Ancient Wisdom Matters in the Modern World](http://amzn.to/2l0O6cG).
 "The myriad of cultures of the world are not failed attempts at modernity, let alone failed attempts to be us.
 They are unique answers to a fundamental question: What does it mean to be human and alive?"
 Watch his [Long Now talk](http://longnow.org/seminars/02010/jan/13/wayfinders-why-ancient-wisdom-matters-modern-world/) as well.